axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 |case-key-information|

-Furthermore, at the end of each row you find a set of key features in handling cases:
+At the end of each row you find a set of key features to handle cases:

 #.
 Detail

 #. :guilabel:`Actions` for further actions

-Finally, you have the possibility to access the full set of the case data by clinking the case Name/Description.
+To access the full set of case data, click on the case Name/Description.

 |case-details|

-The case details are separated into 4 different sections:
+The case details are separated into four different sections:

 #.
-Data and Description, you find various metadata concerning the case and description.
+Data and Description: Contain various metadata of the case and its description.

    |case-details-data-description|

 #.
-Related running tasks and cases, you find a list of all related running cases and
+Related running tasks and cases: Contains a list of all related running cases
-   tasks.
-Moving the mouse over the tasks shows you the state and the responsible user of the task.
+   and tasks.
+Moving the mouse over a task shows you both state and responsible user.
 To show all related tasks see the HowTo below.

    |case-details-related-tasks-cases|

 #.
-Histories, the Axon Ivy Portal adds notes
+Histories: The |axon-ivy| Portal adds notes here for state changes of the
-   here for state changes of the case.
-You may add additional notes which is described below.
+   case.
+You may add your own notes as described below.

    |case-details-histories|

 #.
-Documents, you find an area for documents that were
+Documents: Here, documents attached to the case are listed.
+You
-   attached to the case.
-You may add or delete documents as described in the HowTo’s below.
+   may add or delete documents as described in the HowTo’s below.

    |case-details-documents|

 .. _howto-use-existing-filter-1:

-HowTo: Use existing filter
+HowTo: Use Existing Filter
 --------------------------

 .. hint::
    If there are no public filters and you didn’t create any filters so far, there might be no filters available.
-In this case, you must create a filter first.
+In this case, you have to create a filter first.
 This is described in detail in :ref:`howto-create-new-filter-1`.